The #1 Diet? Cook More at Home. Here’s Why.

 At the start of the week, quickly write out your meals so you’re armed with a plan for what to cook this week, then reap the physical, mental, financial, and time benefits that follow.

-Jessie Shafer is a registered dietitian-nutritionist, team member at The Real Food RDs, former magazine editor, and busy mom of two who loves to create magical meals from her pantry.
+Jessie Shafer is a registered dietitian-nutritionist, team member at The Real Food Dietitians, former magazine editor, and busy mom of two who loves to create magical meals from her pantry.